What Does a Computer Programmer Do?

 As a computer programmer, you may work alone on smaller programming projects or in a team for larger, more complicated computer programs.
 In many cases, a software engineer gives you the description of how the program is expected to work.
 Then, you translate the description into a language that computers can process.
 You'll use one of several computer programming languages, like Java, Visual Basic, C, or C++.

 In order to work as a computer programmer, you'll typically need to hold at least a bachelor's degree.
-In some cases, you can get by with an associate's degree or a professional certificate, though your chances of securing employment will be better with a four-year degree.
+In some cases, you can get by with an associate's degree, though your chances of securing employment will be better with a four-year degree.
 The ideal majors you'll want to pursue include computer science and mathematics.
 Taking courses in computer programming will be essential.
-Previous work experience may be needed to get in to a graduate-level program.
+Previous work experience may be needed to get into a graduate-level program.
 Additionally, you'll want to demonstrate to employers that you have the necessary skills to get the job done.

 Salary Information and Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) projected that computer programmers should see job opportunities grow by about 8% between 2012 and 2022.
-The median annual wage among all types of computer programmer was $74,280 as of May 2012.
-The BLS also notes that programmers who hold bachelor's degrees will have more opportunities than those without.
+In 2021, Salary.com reported that entry-level client/server programmers had a median salary of $63,516.
+The U.S. Bureau of Labor Statistics (BLS) projected that computer programmers should see job opportunities decline by about 9% between 2019 and 2029.
+The median annual wage among all types of computer programmers was $89,190 as of May 2020, per the BLS.